Ben Davies (rugby league, born 2000): Background

 Davies was born in Widnes, Cheshire, England.

-He played for Halton Farnworth Hornets and then switched to Widnes Moorfield.
-He also represented Lancashire Academy and part of the England U18's squad.
+Davies played junior rugby league for Halton Farnworth Hornets before switching to Widnes Moorfield.
 He then joined the Widnes Vikings Academy.

+Davies represented Lancashire in their Academy Origin programme fixture against the Australian Schoolboys on 1 December 2018.
+He was also part of the England U18's Academy squad.

 Career

+Widnes Vikings

 He made his professional début for Widnes in the Championship in 2019.